tjx666/vscode-fe-helper/README.md

 ### copy text without syntax

 You can use command: `FE Helper: copy text without syntax` to copy selected text without syntax.

+### transform ECMAScript syntax

+You can use command: `FE Helper: transform ECMAScript syntax` to transform ECMAScript syntax.

+For now, supports:

+- ES5 to ES6/ES7
+- Using tsc compile code to ES5
+- Using tsc compile code to ES3